 Vaccinations.
-Make certain that females and service sires are vaccinated at least 30 days prior to the start of the breeding period.
-I would recommend that you use vaccinations that include fetal protection against PI-BVD.
+Make certain females and service sires are vaccinated at least 30 days prior to the start of the breeding period.
+I recommend vaccinations that include fetal protection against PI-BVD.

 General management

 Late spring is a good time to start spraying fencelines and to be certain that irrigation lines and ditches are in good repair prior to the start of the irrigation season if your operation includes irrigated pasture or hay fields.